SwastikSharma-Dev/React101/README.md

-# React-101 by Swastik Sharma
+# React-101 by Swastik Sharma (Not to be used for further publishing and distribution without permission.)

 ## Swastik Sharma